-Children who struggle with literacy fluency, lack self-confidence, or have difficulty verbally communicating benefit the most from the sessions.
-When the child reads aloud to his/her attentive, non-critical, furry audience in a relaxed, fun environment, the child is less stressed, is not afraid to make reading mistakes, and begins to enjoy reading.
+Children who are shy, lack self-confidence, or have difficulty verbally communicating benefit the most from the sessions.
+When the child reads aloud to his/her attentive, non-critical, furry audience, the child is less stressed, is not afraid to make reading mistakes, and begins to enjoy reading.

-Woofs and Books will primarily work with children ranging in age from 4 to 10-years-old.
+Woofs and Books will primarily work with children ranging in age from 7 to12-years-old.
 During these reading sessions, the children are not taught how to read; instead, literacy is emphasized.

 There is numerous data available detailing the benefits to the child when participating in these reading programs, such as improved:

 4. compassion and respect for animals